Benzbromarone: History

 Benzbromarone was introduced in the 1970s and was viewed as having few associated serious adverse reactions.
-It was registered in about 20 countries throughout Europe, Asia and South America.
+It was registered in more than 20 countries throughout Europe, Asia and South America, but never approved in the United States.

-In 2003, the drug was withdrawn by Sanofi-Synthélabo, after reports of serious hepatotoxicity, although it is still marketed in several countries by other drug companies.
+In 2003, benzbromarone was withdrawn by Sanofi-Synthélabo in most of Europe, after reports of serious idiosyncratic hepatotoxicity, although it is still marketed in several countries by other drug companies, and remains a popular first-line drug in Asia (especially in China and Japan).